Last Updated on June 14, 2022

 how many do I need?

 This depends on your personal flow.
 When my periods are normal, I have 8 pairs of Thinx, and they are the only thing I use for my flow.
 On the first day of my period, I change every 12 hours, but after that I use one pair every 24 hours.

 I have three pairs of hip huggers that hold 2 tampons worth, three pairs of the sport style that hold 1.5 tampons worth, and then two thongs for lighter days which hold .5 tampons worth.
 You can see all of them on my personalized Thinx website!

 how does it work?

 I know, it all sounds too good to be true, but it works!!
-Each of their undies have four layers to keep you leak free.
+Each of their undies has four layers to keep you leak free.

 - moisture-wicking cotton: a natural fiber closest to your skin for added softness and breathability.